railsdemo/url-description-seo/README.md

 [Heroku Demo Link](http://url-description-seo.herokuapp.com/)

-A demo of nesting that follows these guidelines:
+A demo of URLs that follows these guidelines:

 1. **Numeric IDs** are used to identify resources
 2. **Descriptions** are appended to the path for Search Engine Optimization